|2023-2024 Sections and Interest Groups

 The Public Service Section is for NALP members who share an interest in or responsibility for law students and graduates whose career paths lead to public sector, public interest, and pro bono work during law school and after graduation.
 The section supports NALP’s role as one of the leading providers of information and education about public service opportunities for law students and lawyers.
 NALP’s public sector and nonprofit employer members and those responsible for implementing or marketing law school or law firm pro bono programs also participate in this section.

-Section Chairs: Michelle Takagishi-Almeida, Southwestern Law School and Jana Matthews, Seattle University School of Law and Jasminder Deol, UC Irvine School of Law
+Section Chairs: Jana Matthews, Seattle University School of Law and Jasminder Deol, UC Irvine School of Law